 Co-parenting with a Narcissist

 This non-clinical group (you do not need to be a client) is intended to bring together parents of younger children who are parenting with a difficult co-parent (whether in an intact relationship or not).
-The goal of this group is to create a safe, warm and positive space for parents to meet others parents who ‘get it’.
-Parents will find support, validation, tools and resources for coping with a difficult co-parent and for supporting their children who may also be managing a difficult parent-child relationship.
+The goal of this group is to create a safe, warm, and positive space for parents to meet other parents who ‘get it’.
+Parents will find support, validation, tools, and resources for coping with a difficult co-parent and for supporting their children who may also be managing a difficult parent-child relationship.

 This group is held once a month on the 3rd Tuesday of the month in Central San Diego, CA from 6-7:30 PM.
 The format is social, educational, and supportive.
 Parents will have an opportunity to meet other parents who understand the very unique difficulties of parenting with a high-conflict co-parent.
 Ideas, tools, and resources for making positive changes in your parenting style with your co-parent and ideas to nurture and support your children will be discussed.
 Please join the village, feel empowered around a relationship that may cause you to feel dis-empowered and support yourself and your children as well!